DavidTan0527/CTF-Writeup/_posts/DSO-NUS2021/2021-03-02-three_trials.md

 return uVar1;
 ```

-We want this to return a non-zero value, which is 1.
+We want this to return 1.
 It should be quite obvious that it wants the sum of cube of digits of the argument to be equal to the argument itself.

 An example: